djairhogeuens/openapi-php/README.md

 ## Usage

-Install the library using Composer: `composer install djairhogeuens/openapi-php`.
+Install the library using Composer: `composer require djairhogeuens/openapi-php`.

 See the `example` folder for an example on how to use the attributes in your project.